LIT-EIA/adapt-esdc-simulation/README.md

 To install the plugin to the Authoring Tool, follow these steps:

 1. **Download the Plugin**: Obtain the plugin from the GitHub repository or another source.
-2. **Upload to Authoring Tool**: Use the Adapt authoring tool\'s Plug-in Manager to upload and install the plugin.
+2. **Upload to Authoring Tool**: Use the Adapt authoring tool\'s Plug-in Manager to upload and install the plugin. (requires Authoring Tool plugin)

 ## Settings Overview